Story

 While I would not linger over the second half of that statement, I do think the question of what a battlefield glorifies, or signifies, is worth a second thought.
 A better place even than Manassas to seek the answer to that question is some forty miles north and a little west, at the small town of Sharpsburg, Maryland.
 It is a better place simply because a visitor to the Antietam National Battlefield at Sharpsburg can come closer to visualizing what a great Civil War battle was actually like than at any other site.
 Antietam was a unique battle, and today it is unique among the battlefields preserved from that war.

-Antietam was fought on the seventeenth of September, 1862, eighteen days after Second Manassas, and proved to be a day of violence never surpassed in this nation.
+Antietam was fought on the seventeenth of September, 1862, 18 days after Second Manassas, and proved to be a day of violence never surpassed in this nation.
 More Americans were killed, wounded, and counted as missing on that one day—22,719—than on any other day of that or any other American war.
 To give some perspective to that grim statistic, American casualties on June 6, 1944—D-day, the famous “longest day” of World War II —were about one-quarter as great.
 Indeed, the total casualties on D-day, Allied and Axis, did not exceed three-quarters of the Antietam toll.
 Its cost in human life is certainly one measure of Antietam’s uniqueness.

 Another is its consequences.
 Antietam was a turning point, a battle that altered the course of the war.
 It saw Lee’s invasion of the North halted and his bold effort to win independence for the Confederacy frustrated.
 Its outcome enabled Lincoln to expand the war’s objectives to include the abolition of slavery, and that in turn made it impossible for England or France to intervene on behalf of a Southern nation committed to the defense of human bondage.
 History was made, and changed, on this battlefield.